romenlaw/db_agent/README.md

 1. clone the repo
 2. install the python dependencies.
 TODO: create requirement.txt with cline
 3. set up environment variables GENAI_API_KEY, GENAI_API_URL to suit your corporate envrionment
+4. fill up the cookies used by confluence in .env file
-4. to connect to databse, setup your ODBC connection to the database server
+5. to connect to databse, setup your ODBC connection to the database server

 # Create Memory
 Follow the steps in scheme_tester.ipynb: